bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

 ### 2. TEXT ENCODER

 Ever make secret messages as a kid?
 I used to.
-Anyways, here's the way you can make a program to encode messages!
-It's pretty simple.
-First things first, let's get the message the user wants to encode, we'll use input() for that:
+Anyways, here’s the way you can make a program to encode messages!
+It’s pretty simple.
+First things first, let’s get the message the user wants to encode, we’ll use input() for that:

     message = input("Message you would like encoded: ")